IBM-Bluemix-Docs/java/microprofile-json-basics.md

 ```
 {: codeblock}

-Note that a `JsonObject` in JSON-P is immutable, unlike with JSON-B. If you want to update fields, you have to create a new `JsonObject`, duplicate the fields, and then make changes.
+A `JsonObject` in JSON-P is immutable, unlike with JSON-B. If you want to update fields, you must create a new `JsonObject`, duplicate the fields, and then make changes.
 Making your own POJOs with copy constructors can help here.

 JSON-B and JSON-P are both supported by the MicroProfile Rest Client for proper serialization and deserialization, but type-safety and compile-time feedback make JSON-B the preferred choice.